CarlWHY-28/Feature-Extraction-for-Spatial-Transcriptomics-Tissue-Images-via-BiGAN/Readme.md

 # STAN_plus

+10.28.2024 Update:

+<span style="color: red;">Removed the filtering of the spots on the tissue.
+Updated notebooks.
+Updated the related resources.</span>

 ### Introduction

 Using the img_feature of the tissue image as a new feature to the STAN, hoping to improve the performance of the STAN model.